DanielGordon1/task_manager/README.md

 # Welcome to the Taco Task Manager

-_A platform designed to keep track of the stuff(taco's) you need to create._
+_A platform designed to keep track of the stuff(taco's) you need to manage._

 _Unclutter your mind and free your inner 🌮._